mgroves/WhatIsThisThing/README.md

 4. **Configure Azure Computer Vision**
    - Obtain your endpoint and subscription key from the Azure portal.
    - Update `appsettings.json` in the `WhatIsThisThing.Core` project with your Azure Computer Vision credentials.
+   - Confirm that you have the [correct permission](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#ai--machine-learning) to use this endpoint.

 5. **Load sample data into Couchbase**
    ```bash